lammps/lammps/doc/src/fix_bond_swap.rst

 B1-B2 bonds to be eligible for swapping, the following 4 criteria must be met:

-(1) All 4 monomers must be in the fix group.
+1. All 4 monomers must be in the fix group.

-(2) All 4 monomers must be owned by the processor (not ghost atoms).
+2. All 4 monomers must be owned by the processor (not ghost atoms).
    This insures that another processor does not attempt to swap bonds involving the same atoms on the same timestep.
 Note that this also means that bond pairs which straddle processor boundaries are not eligible for swapping on this step.

-(3) The distances between 4 pairs of atoms -- (A1,A2), (B1,B2),
+3. The distances between 4 pairs of atoms -- (A1,A2), (B1,B2), (A1,B2),
-(A1,B2), (B1,A2) -- must all be less than the specified *cutoff*\ .
+   (B1,A2) -- must all be less than the specified *cutoff*.

-(4) The molecule IDs of A1 and B1 must be the same (see below).
+4. The molecule IDs of A1 and B1 must be the same (see below).

 If an eligible B1 partner is found, the energy change due to swapping the 2 bonds is computed.
 This includes changes in pairwise, bond, and